-As Research Council-funded students, it is important that you keep a record of your academic outputs, and that you share this information with the CDT staff.
-The main categories of academic outputs are published papers, presentations and posters; a few other examples are provided below.
+As CDT students, it is important that you keep a record of your academic outputs, and that you share this information with CDT administration.
+The main categories of academic outputs are published papers, presentations and posters.

 Perrinet, LU & Bednar, JA 2014, 'Edge co-occurrences are sufficient to categorize natural versus animal images'.
 In Journal of Vision, vol 14, no. 10, pp. 1310-1310., 10.1167/14.10.1310

 Format without page numbers (for online-only journals):

 Sacramento, J, Wichert, A & van Rossum, M 2015, 'Energy Efficient Sparse Connectivity from Imbalanced Synaptic Plasticity Rules'.
 In PLoS Computational Biology, vol 11, no. 6, e1004265., 10.1371/journal.pcbi.1004265

 Format for a paper published in conference proceedings:

 Lutz, T, Fensch, C & Cole, M 2015, 'Helium: a transparent inter-kernel optimizer for OpenCL'.
 In GPGPU 2015 Proceedings of the 8th Workshop on General Purpose Processing using GPUs.
 ACM, pp. 70-80., 10.1145/2716282.2716284